clpe04/dvt/README.md

 The function has to be defined or an exception will be thrown.

-##### [function :as name]
+##### [function :as key]

-Returns the given function as a validation check associated with the specified name.
+Returns the given function as a validation check associated with the specified key.
 The rules for the functions arguments and return type is the same as the above.

-This variant of the function allows anonymeus functions and functions to be defined as validation checks.
+This variant of the function also allows anonymeus functions to be defined as validation checks.

 #### on-field

-Takes one or more validation checks and returns a collection of the given validation checks associated to validate on a the given field.
+Takes one or more validation checks and returns a collection of the given validation checks associated to validate on the specified field.

 #### validator

-Takes one or more on-filed collections or validation checks and returns a validator function, which can be used to validate a key value structure such as a map or structmap.
+Takes one or more on-field collections or validation checks and returns a validator function, which can be used to validate a key value structure such as a map or structmap.

+#### checks

+Takes a validator or validated data entry and returns a list of the checks associated with the validator, or called on the entry.

 #### valid?